-Condition 17 (h) of consent 5347-1 requires the annual sampling and testing of surface water supplies and bores on neighbouring properties, and condition 20 (d) requires that STDC provides an alternative supply in the case of any of these becoming significantly affected.
+Condition 17 (h) of consent 5347-1 requires the annual sampling and testing of surface water supplies and bores on neighbouring properties, and condition 20 (d) requires that the consent holder provides an alternative supply in the case of any of these becoming significantly affected.
 For this reason, the neighbourhood water supply monitoring commenced during the 2017-2018 year, so that it could be determined if any of the supplies had become significantly affected after the landfill became operational.
 At the time of the application, there were 16 water supplies on the neighbouring properties.
 As the consent was granted over 16 years ago, and consultation with the neighbourhood liaison committee had commenced, the owners of the surrounding properties were visited during the initial sampling survey in 2017-2018 to update the water supply records.
 It was confirmed that there were no groundwater or surface water supplies on two of the properties, and three of the water supplies on record no longer existed.
-During the 2018-2019 monitoring period, samples were collected from the remaining 13 sites shown in Figure 10 during October 2018.
+During the 2018-2019 monitoring period, samples were collected from the remaining 13 sites shown in Figure 22.
 The samples were analysed for the parameters that would be required by the consent: alkalinity, ammonia-N, benzene, boron, chloride, COD, conductivity, iron, pH, manganese, nitrate-N, nitrite-N, and zinc.
 In addition to these parameters, bacterial testing in the form of an E.Coli count was also undertaken on each of the water supplies.
+This monitoring was also put into abeyance pending confirmation that the project will be recommencing.

-It was found that some of the water supplies exceeded guideline values and/or drinking water maximum acceptable values for E.Coli and/or nitrate-N, which is not uncommon for shallow groundwater in an agricultural area.
+Historical baseline monitoring (2017-2019) has found that some of the water supplies exceeded guideline values and/or drinking water maximum acceptable values for E.Coli and/or nitrate-N, which is not uncommon for shallow groundwater in an agricultural area.
 As per the 2017-2018 year, the affected bores were GND2775, and GND2787.
 In the case of GND2787, the pH was also outside the guideline range.
 It is also noted that some of the bores contained iron and/or ammoniacal nitrogen concentrations above the guidelines set for aesthetic reasons (GND1312 and GND2476).
 As the Council was effectively contracted by STDC to undertake this monitoring, it has previously been agreed that they would notify the landowners.
 The results were forwarded to STDC.
 A copy of Chapter 19 of the drinking water guidelines, which provides information and advice for small, individual and roof water supplies, has previously been forwarded to STDC.